 Students holding a TROY University baccalaureate degree from the list of undergraduate degrees provided below and a "cumulative" grade point average of 3.4 or above may be "unconditionally" admitted to the listed graduate program below.
 Not all graduate programs participate in Troy Honors Graduate Admission.
-Participating graduate programs are listed below.
+Participating graduate programs are listed on the following page.
 Students admitted as a Troy Honors Graduate must complete an Application for Admission and pay the application fee.
-Upon verification of the graduating "cumulative" grade point average and corresponding undergraduate degree, all admission exams, letters of recommendation and other admission requirements are waived.
+Upon verification of the graduating cumulative grade point average and corresponding undergraduate degree, all admission exams, letters of recommendation and other admission requirements are waived.